The Griefline team

 Her core training is as a person-centred counsellor and she has a clinical focus on bereavement, attachment and loss.
 She is passionate about clinical supervision and supporting newly trained counsellors in their clinical and professional development.
 She also dedicates time to preventing suicide in the community as a LivingWorks trainer.Â

 After ten years of leadership in the healthcare industry, Nick joined Griefline as a helpline volunteer.
-In October 2021, he was offered the role of Volunteer Support Leader.
+In October 2021, he was offered the role of Volunteer Support Leader and in October 2023 was promoted to the role of Operations Support Manager.

 Nick is passionate about empowering people to achieve their goals and pursue their passions.
 He is people-focused and collaborative in his approach to leadership and is proficient at navigating challenges and solving problems.